Natural Gas Daily - Storage Forecast For Next Week

-Supply and demand was very healthy this week.
-Demand averaged 106 - 108 Bcf/d while total supply only averaged 76 Bcf/d.
-Relatively speaking, a storage draw of -230 Bcf would be compared to a -58 Bcf draw last year and a -82 Bcf draw for the five-year average.
+According to Corey's analysis, the pattern above usually indicates polar vortex in the Great Lakes by day 16-20.

-As we look ahead, warm weather is already occuring throughout the US with next week's storage forecast substantially lower than this week's.
-But overnight model runs show much colder temperatures across the Northern parts of the US to start Jan, which should continue to be supportive of natural gas (NYSEARCA:UNG) prices.
+Be mindful that the 16-20-day would be mid January, and most weather models will come out early January to see if polar vortex will redevelop in the Great Lakes.
+Most models are forecasting warmth to creep back into the East and lowering overall HDDs, but if there are any indications that weather will flip to another polar vortex come January 15, be prepared for some fireworks.
+The same also is true of any bearish forecasts as prices could sell-off to $3.40/MMBtu.

-Weather will likely remain volatile, but the latest update confirms all major models to converge for a cold Jan start.
-We post our findings first thing to premium subscribers, so if you enjoy our natural gas daily updates, we think you will enjoy the premium service even more.
+We will be posting any material updates to premium subscribers first.
+If you enjoy our natural gas daily articles, we think you will find the premium service and the community we've built on the platform to be even more valuable.
 You can sign up here.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.